 Data backup, recovery, and migration for Kubernetes

-The instructions below outline how to back up, recover, and migrate Data Control Tower (DCT) in Kubernetes environments.
-These steps support lift-and-shift or blue-green deployment strategies, as well as one-off migration scenarios.
+This page describes how to back up and recover Data Control Tower (DCT) in Kubernetes environments, as well as how to migrate between clusters or to a DCT appliance.
+The script-based backup supports lift-and-shift and blue-green deployment strategies, as well as one-off migration scenarios.
 The two DCT installations are referred to as source (initial environment) and target (destination environment).

 Prerequisites